Grammaire kabiyè – une analyse systématique

 Format: 160 x 240 mm

-Kabiyè belongs to the family of Gur languages that are spoken in Togo and Northern Bénin by approx. 35,000 people.
+Kabiyè belongs to the family of Eastern Gurunsi Gur languages that are spoken in Togo, Ghana and Northern Bénin by approx. 1 Mill. people (Ethnologue 2015).
 The linguist Kéziyé Koyenzi Lébikaza has written a detailed, systematic analysis of the language, which is also his mother tongue.
 Among other things, he discusses new aspects of Kabiyè, such as morphosyntactic and semantic problems concerning the numerical system.
 The author divides his work into three main chapters dealing with the phonology, the tonology and other prosodic aspects, and the morphosyntax of the language, respectively.
 Regarding the number of phonemes, Lébikaza adopts the early findings of Jacques Delord, who published the first systematic analysis of Kabiyè in the 1960s and 1970s.
 However, Lébikaza’s analysis differs concerning the phonetic representation and the phonological processes described.

 In his analysis of Kabiyè tonology, he refers to the theoretical model of William Leben, in which the autosegmental and the suprasegmental theories are not mutually exclusive but complementary.
 After the presentation of surface tones, which are defined as the tones on the phonetic level (allotones), he defines the characteristics of L(ow) and H(igh) tonemes, and continues with a description of modulated tones, the down-step, and a detailed study of the language’s morphotonological rules.